ianfhunter/GNOLL/doc/gh-pages/notation/builtin_macros.md

 >
 >**Grindon The Brave**: Well... not my favorite flavour...
 >
 >**GM**: Entirely understandable.
-But that is not a 1, so no reroll.
-But don't worry, something better is coming.
+At least you didn't have to roll a dice that had a 1!
+That would have been a disaster!
+Anyway, don't worry, something better is coming.

 ## Supported Macros